retrodaredevil/io-lib/README.md

 objects because they don't have mutable state.

 If you do use this asynchronously, remember that you cannot make two requests to two different devices because they may come back out of order, which the library does not support.
-However, if you wanted to, you could send two requests to a single modbus slave over Ascii serial.
-That has not been tested, but it should work.

 ## 8 Bit and 16 Bit
 Since this project deals with Modbus, there are times when code is dealing with 8 bit data or 16 bit data.